Tea-garden community: Recruitment

-Under the colonial rule of British
+Under British colonial rule

 After the journey, their life in the tea gardens was also difficult.
 Planters made barracks known as the Coolie line for the labourers and these were overcrowded.
-"Coolie" was a term used by Tea garden authorities to denote labourers, and is now considered to be a derogatory term by the community.
+"Coolie" was a term used by tea garden authorities to denote labourers, and is now considered to be a derogatory term by the community.

 In these barracks, each tea garden labourer had barely twenty-five square feet of area for their personal use.
 Many of the tea gardens insisted on a morning muster of the labours.
 They were not allowed to remain absent in their duty for a single day even when they were unwell.
 The labourers did not enjoy any personal freedom at all, and were even forbidden to meet labourers working at other tea gardens.
 Prior permission from the manager of the tea gardens was necessary for the marriage of the labourers.

 In addition to emigrant labourers, tea planters also forced labourers to increase the birth rate, so that each garden could garner enough labour force.
 Abortion was strictly prohibited.

 The wages paid to labourers were very low.
 This forced the whole of family members to work in the tea garden.

 From 1865–1881 men labourers were paid only ₹5 per month and women ₹4 per month.
 The situation remained the same up to 1900.
-It was only by an Act of 1901 that wages increased to ₹5.5 for men, and ₹4.5 for women.
+It was only by an Act of 1901 that wages increased to ₹5.5 for men and ₹4.5 for women.
 Children's wages remained the same.
 These rates of pay compared extremely unfavourably with other manual work available: in the early 1880s an unskilled railway construction labourer earned ₹12 to 16 per month (3 times more than tea garden labour).